Tejaswini-Gurumoorthy/NFT-Painting/README.md

 # NFT CREATION

-This is a simple project that I tried which minted one of my paintings as a Non-Fungible Token (NFT) using the IPFS Protocol and Pinata services.
+This is a simple project that mints one of my paintings as a Non-Fungible Token (NFT) using the IPFS Protocol and Pinata services.

 ## Tech Stack Used:
 1. Hardhat as the development environment